Diegolusberg/android-guidelines/build_process.md

 A good resource for proguard rules is [android-proguard-snippets](https://github.com/krschultz/android-proguard-snippets).
 Some rules may be outdated, so, the better source of updated rules are always the library repository.

+### 1.1.8 Multidex

+The process of import and use libraries is to easy when using gradle or maven, so, is very common to reach the 65k dexcount limit when developing complex apps.
+Just including the support libraries and other *must have libraries* we reach 30 ~ 40k dexcount pretty fast.

+The easiest solution is to use MultiDex in the app.
+But for versions below 21, it heavly degrades the app build and startup time and often increase the apk size, not counting with other limitations that [Dalvik has](http://developer.android.com/intl/pt-br/tools/building/multidex.html#limitations).
+Which is bad for end users and must be used in the last case.

+If you don't use Proguard for release builds, it can be the best solution for this case.
+But enabling proguard for debug builds  will slowdown build time and makes debug process very hard, which is not recommended :(

+For this problem, the simplest solution is to enable Multidex in debug builds and disable it in release builds.
+But this slow down our development process, and thus, reducing productivity.

+But the best solution for this case, is to define the `minSdkVersion` of development builds to 21 and use Multidex only in this build variant.
+The dex generated for ART is much faster than considering a compatible version for all devices, and will not cause any impact in development process.
+It's very recommended to read this [article](http://developer.android.com/intl/pt-br/tools/building/multidex.html#dev-build) to understand the implementation of this concept.

+__OBS:__ Using 21 as our `minSdkVersion` for development builds, does not means that we must not test our apps in older versions in our development process.

 # 2. Distribution